hallatore/MeshBlend-docs/Getting started/Settings.md

 - Options: `0` or `1`

 Toggles if the plugin should dither the sampling position per frame.
 Useful if you are using a non-temporal AA like FXAA or SMAA.

+> [!NOTE]
+> The initial release of the plugin has the best visual look with temporal AA solutions like TAA, TSR, DLSS, DLAA and FSR.

 ### r.MeshBlend.NoiseFactor